peter-l5/SH1107/README.md

 ## FrameBuffer methods

-The driver works with all [MicroPython FrameBuffer drawing methods](https://docs.micropython.org/en/v1.19.1/library/framebuf.html "MicroPython FrameBuffer v1.19.1") (as at MicroPython 1.19.1).
+The driver works with all [MicroPython FrameBuffer drawing methods](https://docs.micropython.org/en/v1.20.0/library/framebuf.html "MicroPython FrameBuffer v1.20.0") (as at MicroPython 1.20.0).
+The syntax of the `fill_rect` method available in versions 1.19.1 and earlier (but not 1.20.0) is also supported.

 ### Example (I2C)
 ```